eric-ics-yang/eric-ics-yang.github.io/_posts/openstack/2017-02-13-fuel-deploy-openstack-failed.markdown

 ---
-layout:     live_for_work
+layout:     posts
-title:      Problem about OpenStack deployment with fuel
+title:      Problem about OpenStack deployment using fuel with same CIDR and VLAN tag
 category:   openstack
 description: Reason and Problem about fuel failed to deploy OpenStack
 ---

-###Problem
+### Problem

 We write a fuel plugin for MOS 9.0 (OpenStack Mitaka), last week it failed to deploy a OpenStack Env with fuel while a doing a test before release.